How to find support if you’re depressed

 There are two common types of depression.
 Major depression, which can affect your ability to work, eat, sleep and enjoy life, may occur in episodes.
 Persistent depression disorder, which is has long-term, chronic symptoms, can last for two years or more.
 Typically, the symptoms of this second condition are not debilitating but keep a person from functioning fully.

-Some of the signs of depression are:
+Some of the symptoms of depression are:

 - a drop in productivity